velinussage/sage-litepaper-site/docs/index.md

 ## For Communities

 -   **AI Artists and Prompt Engineers**
-    Store prompts permanently with **IPFS** CIDs, track versions, and get discovery out of the box.
-Add premium entries when you want to sell high‑effort sets.
+    Store instructions permanently with **IPFS** CIDs, track versions, and get discovery out of the box.
+Add premium entries when you want to offer high-effort sets.

 -   **Research Groups and Guilds**
     Use **Bounties** for new methods, **Boosts** for review cycles, and **SBTs** for reputation.
 Fork libraries when styles or standards diverge.